axlecoffee/guildbot/README.md

   </a>
 </p>

-> A discord bot used by the Hypixel guild TheInfinity.
-Contains features that help with connecting the discord server with the minecraft guild and Hypixel.
-Uses new elements from the discord API like buttons and dropdown menus.
+> Discord bot targeted at hypixel guilds.
+Offers automatic applications with in-game requirements, displaying guild and player info, and more.

 ### 🏠 [Homepage](https://github.com/MCUniversity/guildbot)